 The Java Card System compliant with Java Card specification versions 2.2.x or 3 Classic Edition also implements the Java Card System Remote Method Invocation (JCRMI) and supports logical channels.

-JCRMI provides a mechanism for a client application running on the CAD platform to invoke a method on a remote object on the card.
+The JCRMI provides a mechanism for a client application running on the CAD platform to invoke a method on a remote object on the card.
 The CAD issues commands to the card, which in turn dispatches them to the appropriate object.
 The applet owner of those objects controls the access to exported objects and the JCRE ensures coherence and synchronization of the remote object with its on-card representative.
+Nevertheless, the JCRMI mechanism is out of the scope of this Protection Profile.
+This feature is covered in the Java Card System Open Configuration Protection Profile [PP JCSO].